micmejia/bible-dump/AMPC/1 Chronicles/1 Chr 8.md

 The sons of Ulam were mighty warriors, archers, with many sons and grandsons--150 in all.
-All these were Benjamites. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+All these were Benjamites.